Lake View School

-Lake View school was constructed in 1905 and used until 1938.
+Lake View school ran from 1905 until 1938.
 Its original location was at the corner of what is now Big Bay Road and Schoolhouse Road.
-The school could accommodate 16 students.
-Drinking water was provided from Lake Superior.
+It was donated & moved to the Heritage Center in 1992 & restored to reflect the one room schoolhouse.

 A view of the classroom.

 The Island's first Protestant Parsonage of St John's Church, built early in the 20th century.
 It was moved several times before it was donated to the Madeline Island Historical

 This building began as a logger's bunkhouse, then was later moved and operated by Mary & Dan Angus as the Cheese House located on County Road H.

 After the Cheese House closed in 1996, it was donated to MIHPA by the Angus family and moved to the Heritage Center.
-A history of the Angus family, who have been Island residents since 1835, is on display along with family and Island artifacts.
+A history of the Angus family, early pioneers since 1835, is on display along with family and Island artifacts.

 On the back of this building is painted a mural that represents the story of islanders who spent their days plying the waters of Lake Superior.
 It depicts Captain Dan Angus and his schooner the Lizzie W, that brought day tourists and vacationers to the island and back.
 Also featured is John Hagan, who along with his brother, William, operated a thriving commercial fishing business on the south side of Madeline Island for over 50 years.